Great phrase from this interview with rags-to-riches investor George Soros:

 It all feels like a grand pursuit to understand the world, doesn’t it?

 - Songwriting feels like a grand pursuit of expressing the sounds and thoughts in your head within music’s restrictions.
-Also, understanding the secret combination that makes the difference between an average song and an unforgettable classic.
+Understanding the secret combination that makes the difference between an average song and an unforgettable classic.

 - Programming feels like a grand pursuit of using a limited language to make the clearest, foolproof, flexible, and efficient execution of a task.